martinring/thesis/src/5-Partitioning.md

 ### Obtained Results

-A representative subset of results is summarized in [#tab:rta-results] (For the full results see the linked github repository).
+A representative subset of results is summarised in [#tab:rta-results] (For the full results see the linked github repository).
 Here, the first columns denote the problem size: the number of SMT variables, and the number of bits ($|\FV{\phi}|$) representing those SMT variables.
 The next group of